mnit-rtmc/iris/docs/gate_arms.md

 ### Interlocks

 Great care must be taken to prevent traffic conflicts when operating gate arms.
 Two types of _interlock_ are available for this purpose.
-An _open interlock_ is a constraint which prevents the gate arm from being opened within IRIS.
-Similarly, a _close interlock_ prevents the gate arm from being closed.
+An **open interlock** is a constraint which prevents the gate arm from being opened.
+Similarly, a **close interlock** prevents the gate arm from being closed.

 When a gate arm is open, all other gate arms on the same roadway, but in any other direction will have an _open interlock_.